 About the Institute

 The Institute of Creative Problem Solving for Gifted and Talented Students is one of the most competitive programs in the nation.
-Each year approximately 700 outstanding students are nominated by principals of schools on Long Island for 84 available spots.
+Each year approximately 600 outstanding students apply to this program from schools all across Long Island for 87 available spots.
 Selection by the Institute implies that a student is among the top one-tenth of one percent of all students in mathematics on Long Island in his or her grade.
-Acceptance is based on five criteria:
+Acceptance is based on the following criteria:

 - a rigorous entrance exam,

-- and a school transcript or report card.
+- and a school transcript or report card may be requested

 Participants develop their ability to use a variety of problem-solving skills and strategies; increase their interest and enthusiasm for problem-solving in mathematics; sharpen their mathematical intuition; acquaint themselves with interesting and important mathematical ideas; and experience the fun, satisfaction, and thrill of discovery associated with creative problem solving.